Aller au contenu

 Ischemia and myocardial infarction (ACS)

-Diagnostic and therapeutic urgency
+Diagnostic and therapeutic emergency

 QT prolongation and ion disorders